poissonconsulting/tuv-x/docs/source/configuration.rst

 The values for each cell of this grid type are included directly in the configuration file.
-Values sholud be monotonic and increasing.
+Values should be monotonically increasing.

 .. code-block:: JSON